pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/2-creating-a-skeleton-video-browser.md

 <img src="img/ui_mode_television.png" width="500px">

-&rarr; Right click on the `res` directory and create a new value resource file under the newly created values-television.
+&rarr; Right click on the `res` directory and create a new value resource file under the newly created `values-television`.
 Name the resources file styles.xml.

 &rarr; Add the following styles which inherit from the `Leanback` theme to customize the look and feel.